AMA: Ask your Badgers-related questions

-We are back with the Wisconsin Badgers “Ask Me Anything” sessions with so many Badger-related questions floating at the moment.
+We are back with the Wisconsin Badgers “Ask Me Anything” sessions with a ton of Badger-related questions floating at the moment.

-The Badgers football team is currently 5-4 coming off a tough loss to the Indiana Hoosiers, essentially ruling them out of a potential Big Ten Championship spot, barring any last-second miracles.
+To say that it hasn’t been a rough week and a half for Badgers fans would be an understatement.

-Meanwhile, the Badgers basketball team is set to face off against the No. 9 Tennessee Volunteers after a dominant 105-76 victory in the opener against Arkansas State.
+The Badgers football team has suffered back-to-back embarrassing losses that have forced them to still be vying for bowl eligibility with two games left in the season.

 Nonetheless, it’s a busy time in the Badgers world, which means there’s got to be questions!